afry-south/mix-match-cv/result_and_conclusion.md

 #### Is there a potential for further development?
 - Structuring the data in the assignments, adding keywords etc could generally be helpful when user skims/search assignments.
 - Gathering data on what Resume actually got an assignement would be very useful as labelled data.
+- If access would be granted to AFRY resumes then all data would a have a similar format which would help processing greatly.

 #### How can we become better at innovation?
 Innovation day is good but one day is not always enough to actually come up with and investigate a particular idea.
 If AFRY really believes in innovation it could be worth to allocate a full week for projects.
 An individual wanting to innovate is not always enough, you need to have time and possibly funding.